Vair: Plain form

-In modern heraldry, vair is usually presented as rows of alternating irregular hexagonal shapes conventionally known as panes or "vair bells".
+In modern heraldry, vair is usually presented as rows of alternating irregular heptagonal shapes conventionally known as panes or "vair bells".
 The panes of one tincture form the upper part of the row, pointing downward from wide tops, while those of the opposite tincture are on the bottom, pointing upward from wide bases.
 Unless otherwise specified, the tinctures are argent (white or silver) and azure (blue), although others can be specified in a blazon.
 Following the reasoning that metals are "more honourable" than colour, the argent panes are now typically placed in the upper part of each row and the azure panes below.